NASA / USGS

 NASA's Earth Observatory website highlights pictures from those foggy days, including aerial views from the Terra and Aqua satellites as well as a time-lapse video from the GOES-West satellite.
 These images documenting the ebb and flow of the Grand Canyon's fog are the latest offerings from our Cosmic Log Space Advent Calendar, which is providing a daily dose of satellite imagery through Christmas.
 For more holiday goodies, check out The Atlantic's Hubble Advent Calendar, Zooniverse's Advent calendar and the Galileo's Pendulum Science Advent Calendar.

 A Nov.
-30 image from NASA's Terra satellite shows fog encroaching on Grand Canyon's Mather Point.
-Meanwhile, Lake Mead is clearly visible on the left side.
+30 image from NASA's Terra satellite shows fog encroaching on Grand Canyon's Mather Point from the right.
+Meanwhile, Lake Mead, visible on the left side of the image is clearly visible.

 Mike Hopkins / NASA